Etruria, Staffordshire: Home of Wedgwood

 Etruria was the fourth and penultimate site for the Wedgwood pottery business.
 Josiah Wedgwood, who was previously based in Burslem, opened his new works in 1769.
 It was named after the Italian district of Etruria, home of the Etruscan people who were renowned for their artistic products.
 The site covered 350 acre and was next to the Trent and Mersey Canal.
 As well as Wedgwood's home, Etruria Hall, it included the Etruria Works which remained in use by the Wedgwood enterprise until 1950.
 The Wedgwood factory is now in Barlaston, a village about six miles to the south of the Etruria site.

 Etruria Hall was the site of the substantial invention of photography by Thomas Wedgwood in the 1790s.

 After Wedgwood

 Much of Etruria became derelict with the move of Wedgwood after the Second World War and the subsequent closure of the nearby Shelton Bar steelworks.
 Large-scale regeneration began in the 1980s with the Stoke-on-Trent Garden Festival.
 Since the Festival closed at the end of 1986, the site has been given over to the Festival Park commercial and retail development.
 Etruria was also formerly home to The Sentinel, the local evening newspaper for the Stoke-on-Trent area.
 The press hall there was responsible for printing several newspaper titles, including The Sentinel, and many northern editions of The Daily Mail.
 The Sentinel had previously been based in Hanley, and upon the site's closure it moved back.
 The site was bought by Bet365 and demolished to make way for new offices.

-Etruria was served by a railway station which was opened by the North Staffordshire Railway on 9 October 1848, but it was closed on 30 September 2005.